 A little about me

-Thanks for taking the time to find a bit more about who is behind the designs and other information I will be sharing through this blog.
+Thanks for taking the time to find a bit more about who is behind the designs on this site.

-I started my Instagram account when I first started on my Surface Pattern journey, so it’s a good resource for me to look back on and see how my style is developing.
+I opened my Instagram account when I first started on my Surface Pattern journey, so it’s a history and a good resource for me to look back on and see how my style is developing.
 View my Instagram here.

-I welcome any enquiries in regards to collaboration or licensing of new pattern prints or ones I have available for viewing.
-Please contact me at firstname.lastname@example.org
+I welcome any enquiries in regards to collaboration or licensing of my patterns.
+I have many patterns available for viewing on request.
+Please contact me at email@example.com